natcap/ROOT/docsrc/rst/examples.rst

 The central theme of ROOT is to think about a management decision of consisting of allocating different **activities** on the landscape based on their **impacts** and using **optimization** to find a range of best-case options to inform **decision-making**.
 In this section, we go through a sample application of ROOT, building from the core features of the tool to the various additional features that can be used to address questions of increasing complexity.

 In the base case, we will target a given number of hectares to restore in order to maximize a suite of ecosystem services.
 The extensions will consider different kinds of activities together, spatial weighting, converting between absolute and marginal value approaches, and applying different constraints.
+To see the specific steps to implement these examples in ROOT, see the :ref:`sample_data_walkthrough`

 Base case: Restoration to improve ecosystem services
 ----------------------------------------------------